mocha-opts/mocha-opts/README.md

 - 🔭 I’m currently working on finding best practice on backend system
 - 🌱 I’m currently learning Nest and Rust  ...
 - 👯 I’m looking to collaborate on other content creator
-- 🎯 2022 Goals: Contribute more to self projects
+- 🎯 2023 Goals: Contribute more to self
 - 😄 Pronouns: Coconut
 - ⚡ Fun fact: I'm a coconut killer
 <div>